At-Risk Students (Excel)

-Who might be a good candidate for this program: If you have a GPA below 1.50, are significantly behind in credits, or have failed the CAHSEE, you may qualify.
+Who might be a good candidate: If you have a GPA below 1.50, are significantly behind in credits, or have failed the CAHSEE, you may qualify.

-What personal qualities will be needed to be successful in this program: The successful student in this program is someone who will take responsibility for their own education, maintain communication with their teacher, and arrive on time for all scheduled meetings.
+What personal qualities will be needed to be successful: The successful student is someone who will take responsibility for their own education, maintain communication with their teacher, and arrive on time for all scheduled meetings.

 What outcomes can I expect: Success depends on you.
 We will provide the opportunity but you are the critical part of the equation.

-What are the next steps: Students interested in this program will need to meet eligibility requirements discuss the appropriateness of the placement with the Program Coordinator.
-Parents can also call the Excel Program Coordinator for more information.
+What are the next steps: Students interested in Excel will need to meet eligibility requirements discuss the appropriateness of the placement with the Coordinator fro Excel.
+Parents can also call the Excel Coordinator for more information.
 Complete a school application and mark the box labeled Excel.

-Students will be referred to the program by the Guidance Counselor upon enrollment.
+Students will be referred by Regional Administrators upon enrollment.
 Every student will have an Individualized Learning Plan (ILP) developed that focuses on the targeted academic needs in addition to a Fall and Spring Master Agreement that defines the independent course of study.

-Students will meet two to three times weekly with highly qualified teachers one-on-one or in small groups.
+Students will meet one to two times weekly with highly qualified teachers one-on-one or in small groups.
 Direct instruction and individualized tutoring will be provided in the core academic subjects.
 The Supervising Teacher will work with students who are credit deficient to develop a plan of recovery to help them graduate on time.
 Laptops may be assigned to students as they demonstrate appropriate levels of responsibility.